emcd/python-lockup/sources/sphinx/contribution.rst

 as well as note the following bullet points from the `Rust Code of Conduct
 <https://www.rust-lang.org/policies/code-of-conduct>`_:

-* Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
+  |bull| Respect that people have differences of opinion and that every design
+  or implementation choice carries a trade-off and numerous costs.
 There is seldom a right answer.

-* Please keep unstructured critique to a minimum.
-If you have solid ideas you want to experiment with, make a fork and see how it works.
+  |bull| Please keep unstructured critique to a minimum.
+If you have solid
+  ideas you want to experiment with, make a fork and see how it works.

-* Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.
+  |bull| Likewise any spamming, trolling, flaming, baiting or other
+  attention-stealing behavior is not welcome.

 .. note:: Please do not contact the authors of the above documents
           for anything related to this project.